 - If you will be using Levemir cartridges at home, a health care provider will teach you how to use it.
 Be sure you understand how to use Levemir cartridges.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

 - Levemir cartridges should be clear and colorless.
-Do not use Levemir cartridges if it contains particles, is cloudy, discolored, or thickened, or if the container is cracked or damaged.
+Do not use Levemir cartridges if it contains particles; is cloudy, discolored, or thickened; or if the vial or container is cracked or damaged.

 - Do NOT dilute Levemir cartridges or mix it with other insulin.
 Do NOT use it in an insulin pump.

 - Use the proper technique taught to you by your doctor.
 Inject deep under the skin, NOT into muscle or a vein.